 Westgate Park, located in McLean and adjacent to Westgate Elementary School, is best known for its public tennis courts.
 However, behind the second baseball field is one of the park's best-kept secrets: an awesome sledding hill!

 Lovingly dubbed "Mount Reston" by locals, the hill behind the Unitarian Church on Wiehle Ave is a favorite place to sled every year.
-With a long ride down (and a long walk back up!), it is sure to get your blood pumping and the wind rushing through your hair.
+With a long ride down (and a long walk back up!), it will surely get your blood pumping and the wind rushing through your hair.

 E.C.
 Lawrence Park